Proof Theory of Riesz Spaces and Modal Riesz Spaces: Hypersequent Calculus for Riesz Spaces

 \end{itemize} then we can use the W rule to remove the sequents corresponding to the numbers $n_i = 0$, and use the C rule $n_i-1$ times then the S rule $n_i-1$ times on the $i$th sequent to multiply it by $n_i$.
-If we assume that there is a natural number $l$ such that $n_i = 0$ for all $i > l$ and $n_i \neq 0$ for all $i \leq l$, then the CAN--free T--free derivation is:
+If we assume that there is a natural number $l$ such that $n_i = 0$ for all $i > l$ and $n_i \neq 0$ for all $i \leq l$, then the CAN-free T-free derivation is:

 where $\Gamma ^n$ stands for $\underbrace{\Gamma,\dots,\Gamma}_{n}$. \end{proof}